scrapy/scrapy/docs/topics/stats.rst

         stats table is used, which must be opened or a ``KeyError`` will be raised.

-    .. method:: max_value(key, value, default, domain=None)
+    .. method:: max_value(key, value, domain=None)

-        Set the given value for the given stats only if previous value for same key (or default if not seted) is lower than value.
+        Set the given value for the given key only if current value for the same key is lower than value.
+If there is no current value for the given key, the value values is always set.

-    .. method:: min_value(key, value, default, domain=None)
+    .. method:: min_value(key, value, domain=None)

-        Set the given value for the given stats only if previous value for same key (or default if not seted) is greater than value.
+        Set the given value for the given key only if current value for the same key is greater than value.
+If there is no current value for the given key, the value values is always set.

     .. method:: clear_stats(domain=None)